quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Explicit Correction For Delayed Acknowledgements {#ack-delay}

-An endpoint measures the delay incurred between when a packet is received and when the corresponding ACK is sent.
+An endpoint measures the delay incurred between when a packet is received and when the corresponding acknowledgment is sent.
 The endpoint encodes this host delay for the largest acknowledged packet in the Ack Delay field of an ACK frame (see Section 19.3 of {{QUIC-TRANSPORT}}).
 This allows the receiver of the ACK to adjust for any host delays - importantly, for delayed acknowledgements - when